aaronbassett/rms-letter-sigs/README.md

 A chrome extension to add a notice to repositories from anyone who has signed the RMS Open Letter of support.

 ![Screenshot](./screenshot.png)

+## Installation

+Clone the repository and [install as an "unpacked extension"](https://webkul.com/blog/how-to-install-the-unpacked-extension-in-chrome/)